Hepatitis C (cont.)

 Long-term hepatitis C often causes tiny scars in your liver.
 If you have a lot of these scars, it becomes hard for your liver to work well.
 About 25% of people who develop chronic hepatitis C eventually have more serious liver problems such as cirrhosis or liver cancer, usually over a period of 20 or more years.2

-Certain things may help predict your risk for severe liver damage.
+Certain things may help predict your risk for severe liver damage, such as how much alcohol you drink and the age when you were infected.

 If the infection becomes so severe that your liver can no longer function (end-stage liver failure), having a liver transplant may be the only way to extend your life.